synchronizing/httpq/docs/source/writeups/state-machine.rst

     while len(resp.body) != resp.headers["Content-Length"]:
         resp.body += s.recv(10)

-In this specific case we have decided to store the body into memory and assumed the server will always respond with the ``Content-Length`` header.
-This, in reality, is a very naive approach and is not recommended for more complex applications- it serves, however, as a good example on how one can then use a message in the `BODY` state to continue reading data until its termination.
+In this specific case we have decided to store the body into memory and assumed the server will always respond with the `Content-Length` header.